sarthakforwet/DetectGPT/README.md

 # DetectGPT: Distinguishing between Machine-Generated and Human-Written Text

-This repository is an exrtension of the original work done on the detectGPT model by incorporating three datasets on new writing styles and verifying detectGPT's performance on them.
+This repository is an extension of the original work done on the detectGPT model by incorporating three datasets on new writing styles and verifying detectGPT's performance on them.

 ## Original implementation of the experiments in the [DetectGPT paper](https://arxiv.org/abs/2301.11305v1).